Research Mission

 What are participating teachers asked to do?

-- Your involvement with the study will take place during the second half of the school year (approximately January to May).
+• Your involvement will take place during the first half of the school year (approximately August-November).

-- Teachers implementing YAM will participate in approximately 5 hours of virtual training to learn the YAM curriculum.
+• YAM teachers will participate in about 5 hours of training to learn the YAM curriculum.

-- All teachers will be asked to help obtain parental consent for students to participate and support the research team’s efforts to collect data on students.
+• All teachers will be asked to help obtain parent consent for students to participate in the math and problem-solving assessments.

-- All teachers will also be asked to complete a survey in the fall and spring.
+• All teachers will be asked to complete a survey at the beginning and end of the study.

 How might schools, teachers, and students benefit?